Bidding Games and Efficient Allocations: Discussion and Related Work

 Lazarus et al. further study other variations of bidding games by applying different auction rules.
 In particular, in the \emph{Poorman game} the highest bidder pays the bank rather than to the other player, so the total budget shrinks with every step.

 Develin and Payne~\shortcite{DP10} extended the theory of zero-sum bidding games in several important aspects.
-In most recreational games, such as Tic-Tac-Toe, Chess, and Checkers, white and black can perform different actions when in the same board state $s$, thus games are not necessarily symmetric.
-Develin and Payne showed that previous results of Lazarus et al. go through even in asymmetric games.
+In most recreational games, such as Tic-Tac-Toe, Chess, and Checkers, white and black can perform different actions when in the same board state $s$, thus games are not necessarily impartial.
+Develin and Payne extended some of the previous results of Lazarus et al. to partial games such as Chess and Tic-Tac-Toe.
 In addition, they considered discrete bids, and the implications of various tie-breaking schemes.
 To demonstrate their approach, Develin and Payne showed a complete solution of bidding Tic-Tac-Toe for every possible initial budget.
-Interestingly, in the continuous case the Richman value of the initial state in Tic-Tac-Toe is $133/256\equiv 0.519$, which means that an advantage of $4\%$ in the initial budget is sufficient to guarantee a victory.
+Interestingly, in the continuous case the Richman value of the initial state in Tic-Tac-Toe is $133/256\equiv 0.519$, which means that an advantage of $\sim 4\%$ in the initial budget is sufficient to guarantee a victory.
+In a related work, Payne and Robeva~\shortcite{payne2008artificial} developed a near-optimal algorithm for playing bidding Hex.
+In a very recent paper, Larsson and W{\"a}stlund~\cite{larsson2017endgames} explore some intricacies of partiality, and in particular show examples of Chess endgames where no value exists.

+\paragraph{Negotiations and bargaining}In typical bargaining problems there is a \emph{conflict deal} that is implemented if agents cannot reach agreement~\cite{nash1950bargaining}, or utility depends on time until agreement~\cite{rubinstein1982perfect,fatima2004agenda}.
+In our mechanism there is no conflict deal or discounting and thus it is hard to compare the protocols directly.

+Yet, our Bottom Equilibrium can be intuitively thought of as a combinatorial version of the \emph{minimal sufficient concession} principle, that is often employed by agents in the monotonic concession protocol~\cite{zlotkin1996mechanism}: at every node the winner makes the minimal concession (in terms of future bargaining power) that allows her to win the round.

 \paragraph{Sequential combinatorial auctions}

 ``Standard'' sequential auctions (with quasi-linear utilities rather than budgets) have been studied by several researchers~\cite{gale2001sequential,rodriguez2009sequential,leme2012sequential}.
 These papers focused on particular classes of value functions (unit-demand, submodular, etc.) and generally demonstrated that while pure equilibria exist, they may be substantially inefficient for some of these classes.
 Inefficient outcomes occur even in 2-buyer, complete information auctions~\cite{bae2007efficiency}.